craftidev/craftidev/README.md

 - 👋 Hi, I’m @craftidev (Ivann)
 - 👀 I’m interested in storytelling, chess, biking and problem solving in code.
-- 🌱 I’m currently learning the basics on how pros work after coding messes on my own without care for years.
+- 🌱 I’m currently learning the basics on how to work and code more like a pro with ENI School.
 - 💞️ I’m looking to collaborate on anything fun and challenging.
 - 📫 How to reach me: ivann.codev@gmail.com